 Let me go back to the budget.
 Some £100 million is being spent on ongoing work to transform the health service in line with the broad-based consensus fostered by the Bengoa report.
 As Members have mentioned, there is a £20 million shortfall for pharmacies.
 Again, we need a Department that can address these things.
 I brought up the situation involving insulin pumps at the Northern Ireland Affairs Committee last week.
 The Secretary of State will remember me telling her that children under 10 with type 1 diabetes are frustrated because they cannot get their insulin pumps.
 They are frustrated because there is no process.
 Their parents tell me that they are worried about the health of their children.
 What are we doing about the health of our children when it comes to making decisions?

 This House will have to take such decisions very shortly, otherwise we will have to find a method whereby the Northern Ireland Assembly and Departments can make them.
-We need action when it comes to insulin pumps for children under 10 with type 1 diabetes.
+We need action on the insulin pumps for children under 10 with type 1 diabetes.
 Northern Ireland, followed by Scotland, has the highest level of type 1 diabetes in the whole United Kingdom—it is higher than that on the mainland.

 I have asked—other Members have agreed to this—for the Northern Ireland Affairs Committee to hold an inquiry on the important issue of cancer drugs.
 We should have a cancer drugs fund in Northern Ireland.
 These decisions need to be made by the Northern Ireland Assembly.
 The permanent secretary of the Northern Ireland Department of Health understands the issues, but his hands are tied.
 We need a process to get the cancer drugs in place.